kimjansheden/Inlamningsuppgift_1_Village_Of_Testing/README.md

 Förutom detta, skapa en funktion AddRandomWorker().
 Denna använder en slumpgenerator för att skapa en ny arbetare som själv får bestämma vilket arbete denna ska arbeta med.
 Alltså en annan delegate/functional interface beroende på resultatet av en slumpgenerator.

 Testa AddRandomWorker(), men använd mockning för att göra så att, i vårt test, så kommer resultatet från slumpgeneratorn alltid bli samma.
 Kör sedan Day() för att vår RandomWorker ska göra sitt jobb och testa sedan att det blev rätt.

-## Notes
-The task was not to create a website, I just thought that doing another console app would be boring, so I made both a console app and a very simple web UI based on the IO of the console app.
-Therefore the website is exactly like the console UI, i.e. no hyperlinks or anything, just input a choice and read the outcome.

-The output is formatted a bit different than the console version obviously.
-I wanted to learn how to do basic stuff like CSS text size, columns, also some sound and image handling.

-First I made the console app according to the assignment criteria, then I wanted to see if I could use the game mechanic I hade already done in a website.